Contributing (and hacking onto) nixvim

 -> See the template.

-- Add the necessary parameters for the
+- Add the necessary arguments when calling either

 mkNeovimPlugin